Many airline flights nearly empty as virus undercuts travel

 U.S. airlines have already cut most of their international flights and have announced plans to reduce service within the U.S. by up to 40% in April.
 Those drastic planned cutbacks in service now seem hopelessly optimistic, given the few people who continue to fly.

-United Airlines canceled 51% of its flights, American dropped 46% of its schedule and Delta scrapped 39%, according to FlightAware.
+United Airlines canceled 51% of its flights, American dropped 46% of its schedule, and Delta scrapped 38% by late afternoon, according to FlightAware.
 Southwest canceled 15%.

-As recently as March 8, TSA screened more than 2 million travelers, but the numbers have steadily declined ever since.
+Fewer flights have left fewer people for TSA officers to screen.
+As recently as March 8, TSA screened more than 2 million travelers, but the numbers have dropped nearly every day since then.
+There are also fewer screeners.

 The TSA said 24 screeners and six other employees at 14 U.S. airports have tested positive for the new coronavirus in the past two weeks.
 The most recent confirmed cases were at Dallas-Fort Worth International Airport, Detroit Metropolitan Wayne County, Indianapolis International Airport and McCarran in Las Vegas.